 Author: “Inside the Texas Revolution: The Enigmatic Memoir of Herman Ehrenberg” (TSHA, 2021)

 Author: “Sleuthing the Alamo: Davy Crockett’s Last Stand and Other Mysteries of the Texas Revolution” (Oxford Univ Press, 2014)

 James E. Crisp is Professor Emeritus of History at North Carolina State University in Raleigh.
 He has authored or co-authored 10 books relating to Texas history, and his work has received state, national, and international awards for excellence.
 His award-winning Sleuthing the Alamo: Davy Crockett’s Last Stand and Other Mysteries of the Texas Revolution has been translated into Spanish and published in Mexico.
-For the past 28 years, he has been gathering evidence for a thoroughly annotated translation of Herman Ehrenberg’s enigmatic memoir of the Texas Revolution–originally published in Germany in 1843.
-Since most of what has been written by Texas historians about Ehrenberg is false, and much of what Ehrenberg himself has to say is equally false, a thoroughly documented account of his nevertheless valuable and famous memoir is long overdue.
+Crisp’s most recent work Inside the Texas Revolution: The Enigmatic Memoir of Herman Ehrenberg” won the 2021 Summerfield G. Roberts Award Winner from the Sons of the Republic of Texas.

 Miguel Ángel González-Quiroga, M.A.

 Affiliated Researcher at University of Texas at San Antonio